open-pack/openpack-dataset/README.md

 ### Preprocessed Dataset

-Sensors used in the OpenPack dataset have different sampling rate.
+Sensors used in the OpenPack dataset have different sampling rates.
 Therefore, each sensor is stored in a separate file.
 When you use them, you have to combine them using timestamps assosiated with each record.
-But it's not easy for the new commer.
+But we understand that it's not easy for the new commer.

-Therefore, we prepared pre-processed data for the quick trial.
+Therefore, we prepared pre-processed dataset for the quick trial.
 IMU data from 4 sensors and work operation labels are combined into one CSV file.
-This preprocessd dataset is available on [zenodo - preprocessed-IMU-with-operation-labels.zip](https://zenodo.org/records/8145223).
+This preprocessd dataset is available on [zenodo (preprocessed-IMU-with-operation-labels.zip)](https://zenodo.org/records/8145223).

 For more details, see [data-stream/preprocessed](./docs/data-stream/preprocessed.md).

 ### Sample Dataset

 Sample data including RGB images is available in [./data/openpack/](./data/openpack/).
-You can used these files to check content and file format before downloading the full dataset.
+You can used these files to check contents and file formats before downloading the full dataset.

 ## Tools & Ecosystem